K&A Gang

-The K&A Gang, currently known as the Northeast Philly Irish Mob, is a predominantly Irish American criminal network based in Philadelphia, Pennsylvania.
+The K&A Gang, or the Northeast Philly Irish Mob, is a predominantly Irish American criminal network based in Philadelphia, Pennsylvania.
 The K&A Gang was started following World War II and controlled the city's Irish-American criminal underworld for much of the late 20th century.
 The group was mainly a burglary ring for much of its early history, but shifted into loansharking, illegal gambling, racketeering, and ultimately drug trafficking in its later existence.
 The name K&A is derived from Kensington and Allegheny, the road intersection where the gang originally formed.

-Domestically, the network is known to have ties to various criminal organizations in its surrounding area.
-They are known to have amicable ties to the La Cosa Nostra, namely the Scarfo crime family, but also the South Jersey faction of the New York City-based Genovese crime family, the local Greek mob, local Jewish-American gangsters, and various independent drug and hijacking gangs of various European ethnicities in the Greater Philadelphia area.
-They are also said to have ties to the Irish Republican Army and the larger Irish republican movement.
+Domestically, the network was known to have ties to various criminal organizations in its surrounding area.
+They were known to have amicable ties to the La Cosa Nostra, namely the Scarfo crime family, but also the South Jersey faction of the New York City-based Genovese crime family, the local Greek mob, local Jewish-American gangsters, and various independent drug and hijacking gangs of various European ethnicities in the Greater Philadelphia area.